 Statements of regulatory concernBack to top

 At the end of our investigation we will produce a statement of regulatory concern.
-A statement of regulatory concern is a concise explanation of what appears to have happened in a particular case.
-This does not need to be particularised into specific episodes on specific individual dates, but it should explain what happened, and over how long.
+This is a concise explanation of what we say has happened in a particular case.
+The statement of regulatory concern won’t necessarily need to be broken down into specific episodes on specific individual dates, but it should explain what happened, and over how long.